QuantEcon/lecture-python-programming.myst/lectures/python_by_example.md

 Here `np` refers to the package NumPy, while `random` is a **subpackage** of NumPy.

 Subpackages are just packages that are subdirectories of another package.
+For instance, you can find folder `random` under the directory of NumPy.

 ### Importing Names Directly